tintinnabulate/latex-leaflet/README.md

 * run `make clean` to clean up the built files.
 This removes the .pdf, .log, .out, and other generated files.

+Print the resulting PDF on A4 paper, two-sided, flip on short edge.

 ## Dependencies